Horologium Oscillatorium: Mathematical style

+Appraisal

 Huygens’s most lasting contribution in the Horologium Oscillatorium is his thorough application of mathematics to explain pendulum clocks, which were the first reliable timekeepers fit for scientific use.
-Throughout this work Huygens showed not only his mastery of geometry and physics but also of mechanical engineering.
+His mastery of geometry and physics to design and analyze a precision instrument arguably anticipated the advent of mechanical engineering.

-His analysis of the cycloid in Parts II and III would later lead to the studies of many other such curves, including the caustic, the brachistochrone, the sail curve, and the catenary.
-Additionally, Huygens's exacting mathematical dissection of physical problems into a minimum of parameters provided an example for others (such as the Bernoullis) on work in applied mathematics that would be carry on in the following centuries, albeit in the language of the calculus.
+Huygens's analyses of the cycloid in Parts II and III would later lead to the studies of many other such curves, including the caustic, the brachistochrone, the sail curve, and the catenary.
+Additionally, his exacting mathematical dissection of physical problems into a minimum of parameters provided an example for others (such as the Bernoullis) on work in applied mathematics that would be carry on in the following centuries, albeit in the language of the calculus.

 Editions

 Huygens’s own manuscript of the book is missing, but he bequeathed his notebooks and correspondence to the Library of the University of Leiden, now in the Codices Hugeniorum.
 Much of the background material is in Oeuvres Complètes, vols.
 17-18.

 Since its publication in France in 1673, Huygens’s work has been available in Latin and in the following modern languages: